arunpn/arunpn.github.io/source/_posts/2014-07-31-setting-up-a-blog-using-octopress-for-dummies-and-grandma.markdown

 ```

 More Links -
-You can clearn blogging basics at - http://octopress.org/docs/blogging/
+You can learn blogging basics at - http://octopress.org/docs/blogging/
 You can learn code highlight at - http://octopress.org/docs/blogging/code/

 Happy Blogging.